eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 ### 1.4 Terminology

-This document uses the terminology specified in Annex 1 of the ARF v1.5.0.
+This document uses the terminology specified in Annex 1 of the ARF.

 ## 2 Generic High-Level Requirements for PIDs